jdc-cunningham/linkedin-jobs-filter-ce/DEVLOG.md

 Had to borrow money from a friend and wait a night to get power.
 As I mentioned my car is destroyed so a new job is what will save me from my current life situation.

+In the past I had avoided recruiting/consulting companies, wanted to get hired on directly by a company but on LinkedIn I would say like 80% of the job postings are by recruiting/consulting companies... so I'll filter duplicates but apply to them if qualified for the job.
+I'll also look into/rate the company.

 ---

 ### 09/14/2024